google/earthenterprise/earth_enterprise/docker/README.md

 `STAGE_1_NAME` to set whether to build from a clean clone of the GEE repository, or from you current clone, and `CLEAN_CLONE_BRANCH` to build from the most recent commit on a given Git branch when building a clean clone.

+Have a look at the files under the `config` directory for a more convenient way of setting build variables.

 ### Examples: